Mohammad-Sameer-Infra/linux-patch-dashboard/README.md

 # Linux Patch & Compliance Dashboard

-A lightweight, agentless, web-based dashboard for collecting and viewing Linux patch information across multiple Linux servers without logging into each machine individually.
+A lightweight, agentless, web-based dashboard for collecting and viewing Linux patch information across multiple servers without logging into each machine individually.

 The dashboard securely connects to managed nodes over SSH, detects the operating system, gathers available package updates, classifies important updates, and presents the information through a simple web interface.